1996 South African Everest expedition

 The 1996 South African Everest expedition was a heavily publicised expedition by a UK-South African climbing team to summit Mount Everest.

 The expedition was led by Ian Woodall, intended to be a celebration of post-apartheid South Africa.
 While the expedition team was positioned on the South Col waiting for a weather window for their summit bid, eight climbers were killed during the 1996 Mount Everest disaster.
 Despite this, two weeks later, Woodall and O'Dowd made their summit bid.
 Bruce Herrod followed later, aiming to catch up with them.

 Woodall and Cathy O'Dowd summited together.
 Bruce Herrod continued solo to the summit after Woodall and O'Dowd.
-He called base camp to announce he had reached the summit alone at 5:15pm on May 25th.
+He called base camp to announce he had reached the summit alone at 5:15pm on May 25.
 He was later found dead the same day, entangled in ropes on the Hillary Step.

 After the summit, there were speculations that Woodall and O'Dowd did not successfully reach the summit.
-Ian Woods wrote to Elizabeth Hawley, of the Himalayan Database to interview the summitting Sherpas to confirm their summit.
+Ian Woods wrote to Elizabeth Hawley, of the Himalayan Database to interview the summiting Sherpas to confirm their summit.
 After interviewing with Lama Jangbu Sherpa, Hawley confirmed the summit of O'Dowd and Woodall, but could not independently verify Herrod's summit.

 A year later, American climber Peter Athans found Herrod's body on Everest, retrieved his camera and cut the ropes tying him to the mountain.
 After developing the film, his partner found two pictures of Herrod at the summit of Everest.